Yakima’s interim police chief wants to add more bicycle patrols

 Foot patrols are less likely to be expanded because beats are large and those walking aren’t as mobile as those on bicycles, Jones said.

-Officer Jeff Ely said the biggest advantage of bicycle patrols is freedom to probe neighborhoods without being distracted by countless calls.
+Officer Jeff Ely said the biggest advantage to bicycle patrols is freedom to probe neighborhoods without being distracted by countless calls.

 “I would say the big thing with our department is we are so busy with radio calls — we’re constantly going call to call to call,” he said.
 “On a bike, your sole purpose is rolling through the neighborhood.
 You have time to talk to folks and find out what the problems are.
 You’re not tied to the radio as much as we are in a patrol car.”

-Part of the plan also involves bicycle police talking to people about ways to improve safety and reduce property crime — for example, removing shrubs where criminals can hide and installing lights or cameras, Jones said.
+Part of the proposed plan also involves bicycle police talking to people about ways to improve safety and reduce property crime — for example, removing shrubs where criminals can hide and installing lights or cameras, Jones said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.